Mobile Web Design using jQuery Mobile (DEPRECATED)

 In the Ribbon or Site manager click 'New Mobile Page'.

 To make a web page responsive it needs to be constructed in a different way.
 Unlike in standard WYSIWYG Web Builder layouts where you can drag & drop objects anywhere and where objects have a fixed size and position, mobile objects need to adjust to the width of the screen.
 In most cases this means that the object will use the full width of the page.
 But it's also possible to set 'full width' to false in which case the objects will be 'inline', so they have a fixed width.
 By default all objects are placed next to each other (they are floating in the document), but there is also a layout grid available to arrange objects in rows and columns.

 Another difference is the styling of objects.
 Unlike in a standard page, all jQuery mobile objects are styled by themes and swatches.

 You can create and modify themes with the Mobile Theme Manager, available in the Tools menu.

 jQuery Mobile is a third party script library.
-Unfortunately it has not been updated in the last few years, so it is becoming obsolete.
-If you want your pages to be future proof, then it may be better to use layout grids or standard pages with breakpoints instead.
+Unfortunately it has not been updated since 2014, so it is becoming obsolete.
+If you want your pages to be future proof, then please consider to use layout grids or standard pages with breakpoints instead.

 Note that the workspace will initially be smaller and the toolbox will get different tools (although many will look familiar).
 You can still drag & drop objects from the toolbox to the page, but you cannot control the exact position of the object because it will be added to the 'flow 'of the page.